XadillaX/exmcached-session/README.md

 + `hosts`: Memcached servers locations, this is a string.
 + `prefix`: An optional prefix for each memcache key, in case you are sharing your memcached servers with something generating its own keys.
 + ...
-Rest of given option will be passed directly to the node-memcached constructor.
+Rest of given option will be passed directly to the memjs constructor.

 For details see [memjs](http://amitlevy.com/projects/memjs/).